datagovuk/dgu-vagrant-puppet/README.md

     sudo vim /etc/hosts
     # ^ add "127.0.0.1  ckan" to hosts...

-Puppet also assumes your home user is 'co', so ensure that is used.
+Puppet also assumes your home user is 'co', so ensure that is created and can login as sudo.

+    sudo adduser co
+    visudo co
+    su co

+You need to install some dependencies:

+    sudo apt-get install rubygems git
+    sudo gem install librarian-puppet

 All further steps are to be carried out from the ssh session on this target machine.